How Does the Coronavirus Affect Legal Cases and Settlements?

 Legal System Recognizes Coronavirus

 State and federal court authorities have recognized the seriousness of the coronavirus outbreak.
 The Georgia Supreme Court declared a state-wide judicial emergency and urged courts to close except for “essential functions,” which generally are not defined to include personal injury or wrongful death cases.
 The Georgia Supreme Court wrote that under O.C.G.A. s 38-3-62, all “deadlines or other time schedules or filing requirements imposed by . . . statutes, rules, regulations, or court orders” are suspended.
-The Georgia Supreme Court’s order was entered on March 14, 2020 and is set to expire (unless it is later extended) on April 13, 2020.
+The Georgia Supreme Court’s order was entered on March 14, 2020 and has been extended several times now.
 As long as that order is pending, personal injury and wrongful death cases will move more slowly than usual.

 The United States District Court for the Northern District of Georgia (which is the federal trial-level court in Atlanta) has also declared an emergency during the coronavirus outbreak.
 The federal court wrote that the Atlanta-based Center for Disease control had confirmed an increase in coronavirus or COVID-19 infections, and the Department of Health and Human Services, the World Health Organization, and President Trump have all declared emergencies.
 To protect the public, juries, court staff, judges, and lawyers, federal courts have suspended the summoning of juries and most in-court proceedings.
-The Atlanta federal court’s order was entered on March 16, 2020 and will remain in force (unless it is extended) for thirty days from that date.
-As with the Georgia Supreme Court’s order, personal injury and wrongful death cases will be slowed down as long as the coronavirus interferes with the operation of the courts.
+The Atlanta federal court’s order was entered on March 16, 2020 and, like the Georgia Supreme Court’s Order dealing with COVID-19, has been extended several times.
+As with cases in Georgia’s state courts, personal injury and wrongful death cases will be slowed down as long as the coronavirus interferes with the operation of the courts.

 Finding a Doctor for Your Personal Injury Case During the Coronavirus Outbreak